nbrest/kamehouse/kamehouse-desktop/README.md

 ## Run

-- Start the desktop app with `kamehouse-desktop.sh` installed in `kamehouse-shell`
+- Start the desktop app with `kamehouse-desktop-startup.sh` installed in `kamehouse-shell`